 - In a roasted veggie sandwich

-- Cut off ends of eggplant and slice into 1/3 inch rounds.
+- Cut off ends of eggplant and slice into ⅓ inch rounds.
 Place a wire rack on a baking sheet.
 Lay the eggplant on the rack.
-Liberally sprinkle each side of the steaks with the salt and let the eggplant sit for 30 minutes.
+Liberally sprinkle each side of the steaks with the salt and let the eggplant sit for 15 minutes.1 eggplant, kosher salt

 - Preheat oven to 400 F degrees.
 Line a large baking sheet with parchment paper.

 - Rinse the eggplant under cool water and thoroughly pat dry with a towel.

 - Arrange the eggplant and single layer on the parchment lined baking sheet.
 Brush both sides lightly with olive oil and a light sprinkle of black pepper.olive oil, black pepper